cyle/transcode-farm/docs/INSTALL_NODE.md

 Now you should see it in the Farming Admin Page, and you'll be able to enable it so the master starts giving it jobs.

+Go make some more!
+One node is fine, but the point is that you need a farm to do multiple jobs at once.

 ## Troubleshooting

-In case there are problems, you can set "debugmode = true" in farmer.js and run it in debug mode like so:
+In case there are problems, you can set `debugmode = true` in farmer.js and run it in debug mode like so:

 	node /farm/farmer.js